ma-chengyuan/particle/README.md

 in after => s, this should be improved after rust allows partial hygiene bending in macros...

 ## Performance
-I did a rough benchmark on the speed of the lexer using [this large header from CImg](https://github.com/dtschump/CImg/blob/master/CImg.h).
+I did a rough benchmark on the speed of the lexer using [a json file](/benches/large_json.json).
 The benchmark code can be found under `/benches`.

 The benchmark is run on a i7-8550U and 16GB RAM.

-The header file is 2.99MB and contains 237149 tokens according to the definition in the benchmark.
-The lexer is able identify them all in an average of 169ms.
+The header file is 155kB and contains 13401 tokens according to the definition in the benchmark.
+The lexer is able identify them all in an average of 8.041ms according to criterion.
-Therefore the estimated efficiency should be **1,400,000 tokens/s** or **17.7 MB/s**.
+Therefore the estimated efficiency should be around **1,666,583 tokens/s** or **18.9 MB/s**.
 Which should be sufficient in most cases.

 The benchmark here is still inaccurate, further improvement is needed.

 ## TODO List